Family-Friendly Fun at the Amsterdam Zoo

-Amsterdam is well known for its history, art, and adult entertainment, but when I found myself wandering the historic canals and streets with a 3-year-old niece on my shoulders, I had to find something a little more family friendly.
+Amsterdam is well known for its history, art, and adult entertainment (read our guide on what to do in Amsterdam and our Amsterdam itinerary here), but when I found myself wandering the historic canals and streets with a 3-year-old niece on my shoulders, I had to find some more family-friendly things to do in Amsterdam.
 Enter the Amsterdam Artis Royal Zoo (Natura Artis Magistra).

 With over 1.2 million visitors each year, the zoo is the second-most visited site in Amsterdam (behind only the Van Gogh Museum), and it earns that place with a delightful combination of nature, wildlife, peace, and fun.
 It’s not exactly cheap – tickets are €16.50 for children ages 3-9 and €19.95 for everyone over 10 – but it’s incredibly worthwhile.